-Facts, Information And Articles About African-American History In The United States
+Facts, Information And Articles About Black History In The United States

 Black History Summary: Black history is the study of African American history, culture, and accomplishments primarily in the United States.
 Enslaved, oppressed, and dehumanized for much of American history, members of the black community, such as Carter G. Woodson, who founded Black History Month, studied and promoted black history as a way to overcome the discrimination and to promote the accomplishments of blacks to inspire them to make even greater contributions to the black community and larger society.

 The black press was instrumental in documenting black history and giving voice to blacks, who were, at best, ignored in the larger press.
 The first black-owned and operated newspaper was Freedom’s Journal.
 Established in 1827 by two freed black men in New York, Presbyterian minister Samuel Cornish and John B. Russwurm—the first black man to graduate from college—the paper reported on current events and contained editorials against slavery, lynchings, and other injustices.
 Other newspapers, periodicals, and scholarly journals followed, including Frederick Douglass’ North Star (1847), The Chicago Defender (1905), the NAACP’s The Crisis (1910), The Journal of Negro History (1916), and Ebony (1945), all providing a forum for black news, culture, society, and scholarly pursuits that were ignored or denigrated by the larger society.